Best Online Computer Science Programs in South Carolina (2026)

 How does Computer Science pay in South Carolina compare to other states?

-South Carolina offers competitive entry-level wages, though median salaries are currently 7.7% below the national trend.
+South Carolina offers competitive wages for computer science professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 This makes South Carolina a strong choice for students looking to maximize their ROI after graduation.

 What is the primary licensing board for computer science in South Carolina?